kesiee/AnimeAnalysis/README.md

 # Anime Analysis 2023

 This project is designed to process and analyze a large dataset of anime data using Apache Spark.
-The data is sourced from [MyAnimeList Dataset](https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset) on Kaggle.
+The data is sourced from [Anime Dataset 2023](https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset) on Kaggle.

 ## Dataset